Locations:

 How is androgen insensitivity syndrome diagnosed?

-A healthcare provider can often diagnose PAIS right after birth by looking at a baby’s genitals.
-But CAIS or MAIS might not be evident until the age of 11 or 12 when puberty begins.
+But CAIS (complete AIS) or MAIS might not be evident until the age of 11 or 12, when puberty begins.
 This is the time when a healthcare provider might notice issues.
-A child with CAIS may not be having menstrual periods or have any pubic hair.
-A child with MAIS might continue having a very small penis or develop breast tissue.
-Puberty is also when undescended testicles can herniate, or bulge through an opening in the abdominal wall.
-Sometimes, healthcare providers discover undescended testicles if your child has surgery for an inguinal hernia.
+A child with CAIS may not have menstrual periods or have any pubic hair.

 What tests help diagnose androgen insensitivity syndrome?

-If you have a family history of AIS, you may choose to have genetic testing if you’re considering having children.
+If you have a biological family history of AIS, you may choose to have genetic testing if you’re considering having children.
 These tests can tell you if you’re a carrier of the abnormal gene.

 Management and Treatment